 Our Maine factory provides a wide variety of rolling pins for passionate, commercial and part-time bakers alike.
 Our rolling pins, manufactured in different hardwoods at the mill in Buckfield, USA, are sold by retailers, specialty cookie and biscuit businesses, and high-quality housewares and gift-product companies around the country.
 We can now add potters to our list!

 Choosing the right rolling pin can make the difference between a perfect pie crust and an also-ran.
 Choosing the right rolling pin manufacturer can make the difference between marketing success and brand failure.
-At Wells, we can manufacture many styles of this cylindrical food preparation utensil used to make dough for cookies, biscuits, pies, dumplings, turnovers, pizza and more.
+At Wells, we can supply many styles of this cylindrical food preparation utensil used to make dough for cookies, biscuits, pies, dumplings, turnovers, pizza and more.
 Each style has its own advantages, as they are used in different cooking and baking applications.

 Rollers – With a thick, heavy barrel and thinner handles on the ends, rollers are typically known as the “baker’s rolling pin.”
 They are the most widely used in kitchens across the United States, and come in a variety of diameters, lengths and handle styles.
 The barrel spins around the handles, which are attached to a steel axle that runs through a hole along the barrel.
 Nylon or steel bearings facilitate the spin.
 Smaller sizes are intended for children or for adults making mini-pies or personal-sized pizzas!